 Click here to listen to Katie's Song

-Katie's song was written and produced by Katie, an oncology patient, with the help of Richelle our Board Certified Music Therapist.
+Katie's song was written and produced by Katie, an oncology patient, with the help of Richelle, one of our Board Certified Music Therapists.

 View "A Child's Guide To Surgery"*

 View "Tour of Pediatric Unit at Ministry Saint Joseph's Children's Hospital"

 The Child Life & Expressive Therapies Program has adult volunteers and volunteens who have attended training sessions designed especially for the unit.
 The volunteers help make the hospital experience as positive as possible by offering emotional and social support to pediatric patients and their families.
 They often take children to an activity area or bring an activity to their room so parents can take a break.
 For more information regarding volunteering please go to Volunteer Services.